 Believe it or not, Q4 is just a few weeks away – and this means many companies are gearing up to set their security budgets and prioritize areas of investment for the year ahead.
-With this in mind, we thought it might be helpful to provide a high-level overview of a few recent auto theft trends, so you can take them into consideration during the budget planning process.
+With this in mind, we thought it might be helpful to provide a high-level overview of a few recent dealership theft trends, so you can take them into consideration during the budget planning process.

 Common Types of Commercial Auto Theft